yuanqing/quine/README.md

 ## What?

-A [*quine*](http://en.wikipedia.org/wiki/Quine_%28computing%29) is a program that, when compiled and run, produces its own source code as its output.
+A [*quine*](http://en.wikipedia.org/wiki/Quine_%28computing%29) is a program that, when run, produces its own source code as its output.

 It sounds trivial until you realise that *you need to print the code that actually does the printing*.
 (Note that simply reading the source file itself and printing it is considered cheating.
 Also, the quine program should not need to accept any input.)